SBit-Project/sbit.dev/docs/welcome.md

 :::

 :::caution
-SBit is open source software, provided as-is with no warranty.
+Sbit is open source software, provided as-is with no warranty.
 :::

 :::caution
-SBit Core is considered beta software.
+Sbit Core is considered beta software.
 We make no warranties or guarantees of its security or stability.
 :::